briatte/awesome-network-analysis/README.md

 -   _[Die Verbundenheit der Dinge.
 Eine Kulturgeschichte der Netze und Netzwerke [The Connectedness of Things.
 A Cultural History of Nets and Networks]](http://www.kulturverlag-kadmos.de/buch/die-verbundenheit-der-dinge.html)_, by Sebastian Gießmann, in German (2014).
 -   _[Verdeckte soziale Netzwerke im Nationalsozialismus.
 Die Entstehung und Arbeitsweise von Berliner Hilfsnetzwerken für verfolgte Juden [Hidden Social Networks in National Socialism: The origins and working methods of Berlin assistance networks for persecuted Jews]](http://www.degruyter.com/view/product/432196)_, by Marten Düring, in German (2015; [related publications](http://martenduering.com/research/covert-networks-during-the-holocaust/) and [video presentation in English](https://www.youtube.com/watch?v=SlQ7stSU-9w)).
 -   _[Visualisierung komplexer Strukturen.
 Grundlagen der Darstellung mehrdimensionaler Netzwerke](http://www.campus.de/buecher-campus-verlag/wissenschaft/soziologie/visualisierung_komplexer_strukturen-2467.html)_, by Lothar Krempel, in German.

+## Classic Articles

+> __Applied and epistemological__ articles that have become classic readings in network analysis courses.
+> See the [Review Articles](#review-articles) section for methodological and thematic review texts.

+1. [Birds of a Feather, Or Friend of a Friend?: Using Exponential Random Graph Models to Investigate Adolescent Social Networks](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2831261/), by Steven M. Goodreau, James A. Kitts and Martina Morris (_Demography_, 2001).
+-   [Chains of Affection: The Structure of Adolescent Romantic and Sexual Networks](http://www.soc.duke.edu/~jmoody77/chains.pdf), by Peter S. Bearman, James Moody and Katherine Stovel - Classic example of a real-world sexual network (_American Journal of Sociology_, 2004).
+-   [Manifesto for a Relational Sociology](http://www.ssc.wisc.edu/~emirbaye/Mustafa_Emirbayer/ARTICLES_files/manifesto%20for%20a%20relational%20sociology.pdf), by Mustafa Emirbayer (_American Journal of Sociology_, 1997).
+-   [Network Analysis, Culture, and the Problem of Agency](http://www.ssc.wisc.edu/~emirbaye/Mustafa_Emirbayer/ARTICLES_files/network%20analysis,%20culture,%20and%20the%20problem%20of%20agency.pdf), by Mustafa Emirbayer and Jeff Goodwin (_American Journal of Sociology_, 1994).
+-   [The Performativity of Networks](http://kieranhealy.org/files/papers/performativity.pdf), by Kieran Healy - Connects network theory and sociology of science.
+Not yet a classic, but let's hope it becomes one (_European Journal of Sociology_, 2015).
+-   [Robust Action and the Rise of the Medici, 1400-1434](http://home.uchicago.edu/~jpadgett/papers/published/robust.pdf), by John F. Padgett and Christopher K. Ansell. (_American Journal of Sociology_, 1993).

+Emirbayer, Mustafa and Jeff Goodwin.
+1994.
+"Network Analysis, Culture and the Problem of Agency."
+American Journal of Sociology 99: 1411-54.
+-   [The Strength of Weak Ties](https://sociology.stanford.edu/sites/default/files/publications/the_strength_of_weak_ties_and_exch_w-gans.pdf), by Mark Granovetter (_American Journal of Sociology_, 1973).

 ## Conferences